Do you ever feel lonely?

 I remember the feeling after delivering my TEDx talk, as I hadn’t ever experienced it before.
 So many people came up to me straight after the event.
 Men and women of all ages wanting to thank me, asking me how they could stay connected in some way.
 I had a huge influx of members into my group, so many people contacting me through social media.
 I have gone on to build some fantastic relationships with people since doing that talk, and many others.
 Speaking is THE best way to build a community because people immediately trust and connect with you.
 That’s why there is an open mic session at Entrepreneurial Leaders Live – you get to take the mic (if you choose to) and instantly connect with people in the audience.
 It’s a fab way to build a community.

 Attend a live event

-It was halfway through last year when I started to get out from behind my computer and attend live events.
+It was halfway through 2017 when I started to get out from behind my computer and attend live events.
 It was the best thing ever.
 Not only have I learnt a bucket load from every event I have attended, I have connected with key influencers, landed speaking gigs, signed clients there and then and increased my following too.
 Live events are a great way to build and strengthen relationships with people that become part of your community.
-It’s another reason why 2018 is the year that I am putting on my first live event.
+It’s another reason why 2018 was the year that I put on my first live event.
 I also wanted EL live to be the place where community happens.
 Where people foster deep connections, learn and are inspired to take action.